Justin Chen (He/Him)

 About Justin Chen

-Hi!
-I am a rising Junior at Columbia College majoring in Cognitive Science and Visual Arts.
-As part of the 2024 Laidlaw cohort, this summer, I am deeply interested in the intersections of psychology, culture, and the arts.
-I will specifically focus on understanding the role of forgiveness in Asian American communities.
+Hi everyone!
+I am a rising Senior at Columbia College majoring in Cognitive Science and Visual Arts.
+As part of the 2024 Laidlaw cohort, I am deeply interested in the intersections of psychology, social anthropology, and the arts.
+My first summer specifically focused on understanding the role of forgiveness within Korean American communities.

 I am a/an: